barsanuphe/grfromepub/README.md

 ## Finding ISBNs

-The script will do nothing if it cannot find an ISBN number.
-It will do its best to do so.
-However, since there is no standardized way of including an ISBN number in epub metadata, some publishers can be creative.
+The script will do nothing if it cannot find an ISBN, even though it will do its best to do so.
+However, since there is no standardized way of including an ISBN in epub metadata, some publishers can be creative, or forget it include it altogether.

 If *grfromepub* cannot find an ISBN in one of your files:
 - open it with an editor like Sigil